ray-project/ray/doc/source/train/getting-started.rst

     In this example we will train a model using distributed XGBoost.

-    First, we load the dataset from S3 using Ray Datasets and split it into a train and validation dataset.
+    First, we load the dataset from S3 using Ray Data and split it into a train and validation dataset.

     .. literalinclude:: doc_code/gbdt_user_guide.py